When in Sicily, you can't fail to come across Sicilian arancini. They can be found in cafes, street kitchens, and markets.

 Heat baked arancini in the oven at 200C / 400F.
 Heat them for 15-20 minutes until warm.

-Now we come to the fundamental questions.
+Now, we come to the fundamental question.
 Should we call these Sicilian rice balls arancini (singular: 'arancino'), or 'arancine' (singular: 'arancina')?
 So, are they masculine or feminine?

-On the other hand, since there is no clarity on the matter even among Sicilians, you might as well not bother.
+On the other hand, since there is no clarity on the matter even among Sicilians, you should not bother.
 Whichever form, it's always the right one - at least in someone's mind.

-Arancino is a round - or roundish - stuffed ball of rice.
-You come across them pretty much everywhere in Sicily.
+Arancino is a stuffed rice ball found almost everywhere in Sicily.

 Arancini are probably an Arab legacy from around the 900s AD.
 However, the first documentary evidence dates back only to the 19th century.

-Arancini are a handy snack and easy to carry with you while traveling.
-There are many different fillings, including vegetarian ones.
+Arancini are a handy snack that is easy to carry while traveling.
+They have many different fillings, including vegetarian ones.

-You can make Sicilian arancini at your own home.
+You can make Sicilian arancini at home.
 The easiest way to do this is to use leftover risotto.
-A deep fryer is not a must.
-A regular saucepan will do.
+A deep fryer is not a must; a regular saucepan will do.

 Good arancini are both filling and delicious.